sparna-git/Jurivoc/README.md

   - jurivoc_fre_ita.txt
 - `--output` Result Directory (required)
 - `--log` (optional) Log Directory where the raw dataframes resulting from file parsing will be logged (optional).
 This directory will also contain a Turtle log of the graph before trying to retrieve the URIs from the previous version.
-- `--previousVersion` (optional) directory where the previous version of jurivoc will be read to fetch the previous URIs
+- `--previousVersion` (optional) directory where the previous version of jurivoc will be read to fetch the previous URIs (that directory is expected to contain the file `jurivoc.ttl` that was the output of the previous run)

+## Notes on URI

+The URI generation works in 2 steps :

+1. In the first step, URIs are given based on the French labels. e.g. `jurivoc:PUBLICATION_ELECTRONIQUE`.
+The SKOS thesaurus with these URIs is logged into `<log directory>/jurivoc_with_label_uris.ttl`
+2. Then, in a second step, 2 things can happen :
+  1. Either the parameter `--previousVersion` was *not* provided, indicating that it is the initial run, then a sequential id will be given to every concept based on the alphabetical order of their URI
+  2. Either the parameter `--previousVersion` was provided, then an attempt is made to retrieve the previous URI from the previous version :
+    - A search is made on the French, Italian and German prefLabel of each concept.
+If _1_ prefLabel matches, then the URI is retrieved from the previous concept.
+This means that if 1 or 2 prefLabel have changed, but one stayed the same, the Concept will retain its previous URI
+    - If no prefLabel matched, a new URI based on the sequential identifier will be given to the concept

 ## Notes